Venice for Visitors logo

 Tips:

-• If your train is departing from platform 15 to 23, bear left as you leave the station hall and go to the second train shed, which is through a passage beyond the deposito bagagli or left-luggage office.
+• If your train is departing from platform 15 to 23, bear left as you leave the station hall and go throught the passage to the second train shed.

 Next page: Local transportation